pjvds/born2code.net/about.md

 Hi, my name is __Pieter Joost van de Sande__ and I’m a __software engineer__ for almost a decade.

-I'm currently employed by [wercker](https://wercker.com), a start up based in Amsterdam.
+I'm currently employed by [wercker](https://wercker.com), a startup based in Amsterdam.
 We are building an integral software delivery platform in the cloud.
 Previously I was a thought leader at [atos](http://atos.net/), one of worlds largest IT service companies in the world.
 This is where I received the Atos TRP award which made me a [distinguished member of technical staff](http://en.wikipedia.org/wiki/Member_of_technical_staff).

 Next to the employement I play an active part in the software development community.
 I've presented at conferences like Microsoft TechDays, Software Development Conference and NDC.
 Beside speaking I'm also a frequent visitor of smaller meetups.
 I'm a board member at [Devnology](http://devnology.nl), where I help to organize meeting and run a [software development podcast](http://devnology.nl/en/podcast).
 My active role in the community is recognized by Microsoft who awarded me with the exclusive [Microsoft MVP](http://mvp.microsoft.com/en-US/default.aspx) award.